|1. The First Maritime Traders|

 The Phoenician alphabet was mostly consonantal .
 They had a trade monopoly, shipping goods from one location to another in the Mediteranean Sea.
 (Other races did not have the navigation skills then.)

 Likewise, the Hebrew script was consonental, except for aleph and vav, the latter serving not only as a consonant (v or w as in the tetragrammaton, YHWH) but also as an indeterminate vowel (o or u).

-Phoenicians/Cretans made great contributions to human civilization: (i) Phoenicians invented the alphabet, (ii) Cretans invented plumbing, which is essential to modern houses, and (iii) created an architectural style with columns.
+Phoenicians/Cretans made great contributions to human civilization: (i) Phoenicians invented the alphabet, (ii) Cretans invented plumbing, which is essential to comfort in modern houses, and (iii) created an architectural style with columns.

 |Life in the Knossos Palace||